 Cash represents cash deposits held at financial institutions.
 The Company considers all liquid investments purchased with an original maturity of three months or less and that can be liquidated without prior notice or penalty to be cash equivalents.
-The carrying value of cash equivalents approximates their fair value due to the short-term maturities of these instruments.
 Cash equivalents are held for the purpose of meeting short-term liquidity requirements, rather than for investment purposes.
-The Company had \$9.2 million of cash equivalents at September 30, 2022 and December 31, 2021.
+The Company had \$9.2 million of cash equivalents at March 31, 2021 and December 31, 2020.